A brief history of Outsider Art:

 About Kate Davey (Founder and Editor)

 I finished an MA in Art History and Museum Curating in 2012, having written my dissertation on the difficulties that face curators of exhibitions that focus on the subject, and my BA Hons dissertation on the links between German Expressionism and Outsider Art.
-I have previously worked as a Communications Officer for Outside In at Pallant House Gallery and Creative Future; both organisations that promote the work of those facing barriers to the art world for reasons including health, disability, social circumstance or isolation.
+I have previously worked for the National Criminal Justice Arts Alliance, Creative Future, and Outside In – all organisations that promote the work of those facing barriers to the art world for reasons including health, disability, social circumstance or isolation.

-I am currently the Arts Project Coordinator at Sussex Partnership NHS Foundation Trust, and the Communications Officer at the National Alliance for Arts in Criminal Justice.
+I am currently the Arts Project Coordinator for Make Your Mark, the arts and mental health programme at Sussex Partnership NHS Foundation Trust, and Artist Mentor/Coordinator at Outside In.
 Additionally, I write reviews and articles for various publications including Raw Vision Magazine, as well as more focused pieces on specific artists for projects or contextual material.

 Summer 2015 saw the first ‘offline’ event co-organised by kdoutsiderart.com.
 The exhibition, which took place in Brighton, showcased work that was the result of a cathartic act.
-For more information, please click here.
+In 2017, kdoutsiderart.com co-curated an exhibition with Gallery Lock In in Brighton, bringing the work of Scottish artist Steve Murison to Brighton.
+For more information on other projects and exhibitions, please click here.

 If you are an artist and would like a dedicated post on your work, please get in touch.
 You can see previous ‘Artist Showcases’ here.